 The Mississippi River and the Red River feed a system of smaller rivers, lakes, bayous and streams that streak the landscape.
 These waterways teem with aquatic life.
 Man-made reservoirs – such as Poverty Point in northeast Louisiana and the sprawling Toledo Bend Reservoir along the western boundary – expand the bounty.
 The Louisiana Department of Wildlife & Fisheries keeps state reservoirs well-stocked, and their constant waters allow bass to grow to extraordinary size.
 The state record, set at “big bass central” – Caney Lake in north Louisiana's Jackson Parish – weighed almost 16 pounds.
 But you can reel in big ones throughout Louisiana.

 In 2010, a woman fishing from a kayak on little Valentine Lake, in central Louisiana’s Kisatchee National Forest, nearly matched the state record.
 Farther south, the extraordinary Atchafalaya Basin absorbs about one-third of the Mississippi River’s waterflow.
 The Atchafalaya River and its mystery-maze of bayous form a unique and productive environment.
-This is crawfishing country, but dozens of fish species – including the Louisiana standbys of bass, crappie and catfish – crowd its waters.
+This is crawfishing country, but dozens of fish species – including the Louisiana standbys of bass, white perch, also known as crappie, and catfish – crowd its waters.